heptarch/heptarch.github.io/drafts/demon.md

 afraid we will never know."

 The Duke will go to India.
-Ellen will return to the tunnels, where, one molecule at a time, she will teleport a demon from the fourth dimension.
+Ellen will return to the tunnels, where, one molecule at a time, she teleports a demon from the fourth dimension.

 <p align="center">
   ⁂